CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (3) Proof that the applicant’s check has been deposited and cleared, if applicable.

-(j) Any such request for a hearing shall be submitted to the board within 30 days from the date of the board’s notification of denial, failing which the denial shall be deemed final.
+(i) Any such request for a hearing shall be submitted to the board within 30 days from the date of the board’s notification of denial or return from active military duty, failing which the denial shall be deemed final.

 New. #7625, eff 1-10-02, EXPIRED: 1-10-10

-Mhp 302.04 Application Process for Those Licensed in Another State.
+Mhp 302.06 Application Process for Those Licensed in Another State for a Period of 5 Years or Less.

-(a) Persons who wish to apply for a license as a pastoral psychotherapist and are already licensed in another state shall:
+(a) Persons who wish to apply for a license as a pastoral psychotherapist and are already licensed in another state for 5 years or less shall:

-(b) Persons who wish to apply for a license as an independent clinical social worker and are already licensed in another state shall:
+(b) Persons who wish to apply for a license as an independent clinical social worker and are already licensed in another state for a period of 5 years or less shall:

 (2) Pass the Association of Social Work Boards clinical level examination;

-(c) Persons who wish to apply for a license as a clinical mental health counselor and are already licensed in another state shall:
+(c) Persons who wish to apply for a license as a clinical mental health counselor and are already licensed in another state for a period of 5 years or less shall:

 (2) Pass the National Clinical Mental Health Counselor Examination;